oslabs-beta/TrunQ/NPM-Server/README.md

 # TrunQ
 TrunQ is an open-source NPM package developed by OS-labs providing an easy and intuitive implementation for caching GraphQL responses on the client and/or server side storage.

+This package is for server-side caching ONLY. `trunq-server` will only work if `trunq` is also implemented on the client side.
+Download `trunq` to be able to implement Redis server-side caching

 Developed by Ben Ray, Brian Haller, Gordon Campbell, and Michael Evans.

 ## Features